How to Choose Your Wedding Dress by Body Type: 6 Important Tips

 Consider an empire gown with a skirt that flows from just below the bust into a floor length A-line.
 This will give you height and a sleek line.
-Too much ruching can add bulk, but a small amount on the diagonal can be stunning.
+Too much ruching can add bulk, but well-placed diagonal ruching can be stunning.

 Remember, though, it’s entirely up to you whether you want a dress that’s loose and flowing or a more formal gown that’s sleek and constructed.

 If you’re a beautiful bride on the tall side, keep the dress silhouette simple to emphasize your shape.
 Look for a gown with a drop waist and a floor-sweeping hem to balance your legs and torso.
 Then, if you wish, go all out and add as long a train as you dare.

-You might want to be careful of embellishments so as not to look too costumelike, but a dramatic cape sweeping from your shoulders can be breathtaking.
+You might want to be careful of embellishments so as not to look too costume-like.
+But a dramatic cape sweeping from your shoulders can be breathtaking.

 Also, if you wish to highlight your throat and décolleté, choose either a sleeveless gown or one with spaghetti straps.

 Just about any silhouette looks beautiful on an Hourglass bride.
-With shoulders and hips in perfect balance, a sheath will show off your figure’s assets while still streamlining you from head to toe making you look tall and sleek.
+With shoulders and hips in perfect balance, a sheath will show off your figure’s assets.
+It’ll also still streamline you from head to toe making you look tall and sleek.

 However, for brides who want to really rock their curves, nothing beats a mermaid or trumpet gown.
 This body-hugging, waist-accentuating silhouette will be beautiful in all the right places.

-In the end, whatever your body style, remember that your preference rules.
+Whatever your body style, remember that your preference rules.
 Don’t let family, friends, or even your fiancé override your heart.
 Not all brides believe they know what looks best for them, so start by trying on dresses of your personal choice.

 The most important factor when it comes to your wedding gown is your heart.
 Wear the dress that feels fabulous on your body and that makes you feel beautiful when you look in the mirror.

 We’re only relating what has worked well for others with particular body types.
 But don’t take just our word for it.
-Get out there, do your own research, dive into the chase, and try on as many different dresses as you want.
+Get out there, do your own research, dive into the chase.
+Try on as many different dresses as you want.